 General Meetings of GMACCC are open to all GMACCC Individual Members

 .
 Every three years the Council (re-) appoints among its members an Executive Committee to coordinate the work of the GMACCC for the next three years.
 The EC elects from among its members a Chairperson for the same period.
 The current members of the Executive Committee are:Major General A M N Muniruzzaman (Ret.)

 – GMACCC ChairmanDr Stephen O. AndersenDr Chad BriggsMs Jessica Olcott YllemoDr Col Reiner Zimmermann

 as GMACCC Secretary General and entrusted the Environment & Development Resource Centre (EDRC)

 to serve as the GMACCC International Secretariat with the American Security Project (ASP)

 as the GMACCC North American Office.

-The work of the Council is coordinated by five working groups:
+The work of the Council is coordinated by the Executive Committee and three standing committees:

 GMACCC Individual Members

 serve in their individual capacities and not as representatives of their respective organisations.